tm-a-t/telegram-bot-handbook/en/book/dev/usernames.md

 # Claiming a Username for Your Bot

-When you register a bot, you should choose its username carefully.
-It will be difficult to change it afterwards.
+When you register a bot, you should choose its username carefully, because it will be difficult to change it afterwards.

-When I choose a username, I often want to try different options to find the shortest and prettiest one available.
+I usually prefer to try different usernames to find the shortest and prettiest one available.
-It is uneasy to do this while actually registering a bot, so I've come up with this hack:
+This is uneasy to do while actually registering a bot, so I've come up with a hack.
 I open my own account settings and type the username I want to try — but not save the changes.
 If the username is taken, a red message will appear.
-This way I quickly try many usernames.
+This way I can quickly check many usernames for availability.

 ## How should the username look